Mark02-2012/YTPlus_by_Mark02/README.md

-# YTPlus_by_Mark02 (or YTPlusM)
+# YTPlusM
-aaaaaaaaaaaaaaaaaaaaA flexible enhancer for YouTube on iOS, featuring over hundred customizable options.
+A fork of an incredible enhancer for YouTube on iOS, featuring over hundred customizable options with more tweaks than the original <a href="https://github.com/dayanch96/YTLite">YouTube Plus.</a>

-<strong>The updates will be published in 5-24 hours</strong>
+<strong>Pre-built IPAs updates will be published in 5-48 hours (variable)</strong>

 ## Table of Contents
 - [Screenshots](#screenshots)